delafte/citric-liquid-delafte/README.md

 With that in mind, I started with the concept of the board and the players.
 For that, I decided to create a trait for the units and use the one of the panels.

-Considering that all the panels have two functionalities in common, I implemented the abstract panel class, so that all the different classes of panel could extend from it, and consequently, make the methods inherited.
+Considering that all the panels have two functionalities in common, I implemented the abstract panel class, so that all the different classes of panel could extend from it, and consequently, make the methods inherited(also the arrays).

 We have 5 different panels, all with different effects, so each one has its own class in which I defined their special functionality
 (except for the HomePanel and EncounterPanel, due to their complexity they are going to be developed later).

 Subsequently, I designed the Board class.
 Keeping on mind that this was a collection of panels, in this phase the decision of which type of organization they were going to have was made.
-For the moment, it consists on simple connections, each panel has to adjacent panels.
+For the moment, it consists on simple connections, each panel has two adjacent panels.

 Afterward, the implementation of the different types of units was made.
 I divided it into the WildUnits and the players.